The Bachelor Spoilers: Why Does Andi Show Up? Is Andi Dorfman Single?

 According to Bustle, Andi shows up on The Bachelor to give some valuable advice to Nick.
 After all, Andi has “been there, done that.”
 She seems to have no vested interested in whom Nick chooses.
 That is why her advice should have an impersonal take on the situation.
 Even for a Bachelor veteran like Nick, Andi’s advice would help.

 The Bachelor spoilers about Andi advising Nick is further intensified, when Andi asks Nick “to be honest.”
 The discussion between Nick and his “old flame” is still under dark, but Andi seems to be on the show for a reason.
 Nick was obviously shocked and surprised to find the 29-year-old on his show.
 She must be the last person he expected to appear on the show.
 Anyway, Nick admitted that he was running out of time and he had a lot to think about.
 He is obviously anxious because he has been heartbroken, not only once but twice.

-‘I fell in love twice here.
+“I fell in love twice here.
 And had my heart broken twice,” Daily Mail quoted the software professional as saying.
 “My biggest fear is that that will happen again.”

 Andi Dorfman may be on The Bachelor to repair what she left broken.
 She may help Nick choose the right girl.
 At least, fans do hope so.

-[Featured by Astrid Stawiarz/Getty Images For New York Fashion Week: The Shows]
+[Featured Image by Astrid Stawiarz/Getty Images For New York Fashion Week: The Shows]